MarkEWaite/jenkins-bugs/README.md

 It only reports commits that I run from the git command line.
 I don't understand how there is any difference between them, yet that is the behavior I see in multiple jobs.

+Tue Oct 12 06:01:25 PM MDT 2021

+Tried submitting a standard commit, a batch of interesting commits, and then the commit that includes this change.